A brief history

-The University of Wollongong's graduation ceremony enshrines centuries of tradition, which date back to medieval times.
+The University of Wollongong's graduation ceremony celebrates centuries of tradition, which date back to medieval times.
 Like all rites of passage, it involves special dress, speeches, music, certificates and family celebration.

 The Academic Procession on its way to the University Hall

-Chancellor of the University, Ms Jiliian Broadbent, AO with guest speaker,
+Chancellor of the University, Ms Jillian Broadbent AO with a former guest speaker,

 Dr Terry Cutler, Principal Cutler and Company